dominik-najberg/symfony-temporal/README.md

 # symfony-temporal

 It's a simple example of Temporal in Practice.
-Mind you, it's a WIP.
+Mind you, there are some simplifications for presentations purposes.

 ## TODO:
 * tests